dvsa/vol-functional-tests/README.md

 * Maven

 ## Additional build notes
 You need access to the `org.dvsa.testing.lib` repository in order to build the project.
-To access this, you need:
-- access to the VPN
-- login credentials(?) which are found (somewhere?)

 ## Executing